 At the Berry Law Firm, our seasoned VA benefits attorneys represent veterans throughout the United States.
 We are committed to providing quality and effective legal representation to the men and women who have served our country and sacrificed so much.
 At the very least, our veterans are entitled to the benefits and compensation that they deserve.

 It is not uncommon for an injured veteran to have more than one illness or disorder, as one can lead to others, in the case of sleep disorders.
 We provide experienced VA disability representation for all types of claims.
-Talk to us in a free consultation.
+Talk to us in a consultation.
 Contact us online.

 Veterans With Sleep Disorders and Sleep Apnea